Quantum loop algebras and l-root operators: Proof of Theorem

 Consider the relation (\ref{EErel}).
 Since the representatives of $x_i^\pm(z)$ by assumption obey relation (\ref{x+x+1}), we have \be ,\nn\ee where now the sum is over finitely many values of $m,n$, in contrast to (\ref{eerelcheck}).
 Therefore Lemma \ref{finlem} applies.
 Consequently the maps $E^\pm_{i,a,m}$ must indeed satisfy (\ref{EErel}).
 The remaining relations work in the same way: for brevity we omit the details, which amount to introducing upper limits $M$ on the sums in the proof of Proposition \ref{thetadef} and replacing each ``sufficient'' statement with the corresponding ``necessary'' statement. \end{proof}

-\begin{rem} In fact we have that, given any $V\in \Ob(\cc_\P)$, there is an $M$ (the $M$ of Proposition \ref{idea}) such that $V$ is the pull-back not merely of a representation of $\alg$, but of the ``truncated'' algebra $\alg/F_{M+1}(\alg)$.
-And the proof above uses the fact that, for any given $M$, the homomorphism $\uqlg\to \alg/F_{M+1}(\alg)$ to the truncated algebra has (many) right-inverses, as the identity (\ref{detid}) ensures. \end{rem}
+\begin{rem} In fact we have that, given any $V\in \Ob(\cc_\P)$, there is an $M$ (the $M$ of Proposition \ref{idea}) such that $V$ is the pull-back not merely of a representation of $\alg$, but of the ``truncated'' algebra $\alg/\mc I_{M+1}$.
+And the proof above uses the fact that, for any given $M$, the homomorphism $\uqlg\to \alg/\mc I_{M+1}$ to the truncated algebra has a right-inverse, as the identity (\ref{detid}) ensures.
+(This right-inverse is far from unique.
+For each $i\in I$, its codomain is spanned by the modes numbered $-1,-2,\dots,-M|\P_i|$.
+But this was a choice: any $M|\P_i|$ distinct modes would have done.)
+However, the inverse of the matrix in (\ref{detid}) is not stable under changes in $M$, in the sense that the inverse of the restriction is not the restriction of the inverse, so we cannot take the inverse limit $M\to \8$ of these matrix inverses, c.f. \S\ref{completion}.
+(Nor is it stable under the addition of more points to the set $\P$.) \end{rem}